SF-WDI-LABS/con-pletionist/instructions.md

   </details>

   `cd` into your app and open your Gemfile.
 Uncomment the line including the `jbuilder` gem. `jbuilder` is a gem that creates JSON for our API routes, the same way that our `.html.erb` files create HTML for our normal routes.
+Run `bundle install`.

   **Next up:** explore scaffolding